andrei-tatar/node-red-contrib-smartnora/README.md

 Canceling a subscription maintains it active until the end of the paid period, it's not immediate.
 So if you pay for one year and don't want a recurring payment, you can just cancel it and the subscription will remain active for the rest of the year.

-**Please use first the free subscription**, check that NORA works on your setup, play with the devices you may want to use.
+**Please use first the free subscription**, check that NORA works on your setup, play with the devices you may want to use and only once you are satisfied with everything, upgrade to a paid subscription.

 ## Supported nodes